-3.1 Surface Circulation
+3.1.
+Surface circulation

 The surface circulation in the tropical Pacific Ocean is driven primarily by the trade wind pattern and consists of alternating bands of eastward and westward flowing zonal currents.
 These include the westward South Equatorial Current (SEC) and North Equatorial Current (NEC), which are the largest and most persistent zonal currents.
 The eastward flowing North Equatorial Countercurrent (NECC) and South Equatorial Countercurrent (SECC) often interrupt these broad westward flows.
 The strength and latitude bands of these currents depend strongly on the seasonal variability in the wind stress forcing.
-Figures 1a and 1c display the simulated currents and temperature at 15 m during February and August while Figures 1b and 1d display the corresponding fields derived from satellite-tracked drifters.
-From Figures 1(a-b) similar major current features are present in both the model and observations during February.
+Fig. 1a and c display the simulated currents and temperature at 15m during February and August while Fig. 1b and d display the corresponding fields derived from satellite-tracked drifters.
+From Fig. 1a and b similar major current features are present in both the model and observations during February.
 Simulated surface currents tend to be stronger than observed near the equator, but weaker away from the equator where meridional resolution is lower.
-The simulated SEC generally extends northward to about 5°N except in the far western Pacific where southeastward boundary flow exists south of the equator in both the simulation and observations and extends eastward into the interior from 8-12°S to about the middle of the basin as the SECC.
+The simulated SEC generally extends northward to about 5°N except in the far western Pacific where southeastward boundary flow exists south of the equator in both the simulation and observations and extends eastward into the interior from 8 to 12°S to about the middle of the basin as the SECC.
 In the eastern Pacific south of 10°S the model SEC is weaker than observed.
-Near the equator, both the model and observed SEC accelerates from the eastern Pacific to around 170° W with the surface divergence associated with equatorial upwelling clearly evident.
-The maximum SEC velocity reaches about 60 $\text{cms}^{-1}$ in the model and 70 $\text{cms}^{-1}$ in the observations although simulated currents tend to be stronger than observed over most of the tropical Pacific within a few degrees of the equator.
-The westward flowing NEC is evident north of 10°N in both the simulation and observations, and tends to weaken northward towards 20° N. Between 5°N and 10°N, the narrow eastward NECC extends across nearly the full width of the ocean.
+Near the equator, both the model and observed SEC accelerates from the eastern Pacific to around 170°W with the surface divergence associated with equatorial upwelling clearly evident.
+The maximum SEC velocity reaches about $60 \,\mathrm{cm \, s^{-1}}$ in the model and $70 \,\mathrm{cm \, s^{-1}}$ in the observations although simulated currents tend to be stronger than observed over most of the tropical Pacific within a few degrees of the equator.
+The westward flowing NEC is evident north of 10°N in both the simulation and observations, and tends to weaken northward towards 20°N. Between $5^{\circ}N$ and $10^{\circ}N$, the narrow eastward NECC extends across nearly the full width of the ocean.
 The simulated NEC and NECC are both weaker than observed.